Mitigating the harmful effects of pesticide residues in cocoa in Africa

-Good Agricultural Practices (GAP and Good warehouse Practices (GWP) should be adapted to local conditions for application
+GAP and GWP should be adapted to local conditions for application

 Environmentally friendly approaches to control cocoa pests and diseases should be developed and encouraged

-It was acknowledged that: (a) Insecticides remain the most effective way of controlling pests such as cocoa mirids; (b) research into alternative methods should continue while noting that the most likely role for pheromones would be for monitoring rather than managing pest populations; (c) the introduction of modern pesticides as a replacement for cheap, generic compounds has increased the cost of individual treatments.
+It was acknowledged that: (i) insecticides remain the most effective way of controlling pests such as cocoa mirids; (ii) research into alternative methods should continue while noting that the most likely role for pheromones would be for monitoring rather than managing pest populations; (ii) the introduction of modern pesticides as a replacement for cheap, generic compounds has increased the cost of individual treatments.
 The most likely way to mitigate these increased costs is by more efficient application and thus optimization of dosages.

 Strong and effective legislations are required to strengthen compliance with and adherence to SPS standards